Combined Space Operations Center

-The Combined Space Operations Center (CSpOC) is a U.S.–led multinational space operations center that provides command and control of space forces for United States Space Command's Combined Force Space Component Command.
+The Combined Space Operations Center (CSpOC) is a U.S.–led multinational space operations center that provides command and control of space forces for the United States Space Command under the United States Space Force component field command United States Space Forces – Space.
 The CSpOC is located at Vandenberg Space Force Base.

 Mission

 The mission of the Combined Space Operations Center is to "Execute operational command and control of space forces to achieve theater and global objectives."

 Structure

 The Combined Space Operations Center is organized into six different elements: